DevOpsBootcamp/website/source/11_tools_debuggers.rst

 https://www.kernel.org/doc/Documentation/CodingStyle

-NASA's JPL style guidelines are very short and are concerned with automated tooling to do code analysis:
+NASA's Jet Propulstion Labratory style guidelines are very short and are concerned with automated tooling to do code analysis:

 .. note::
 	All loops shall have a statically determinable upper-bound on the maximum